brooksgarrett/website/about.md

 Currently I work for these guys and more specifically Fortify on Demand.
 This has been an awesome experience thus far providing me the opportunity to grow, mature, and learn in a rapidly changing industry.
 If Application Security interests you then we should chat.

 # I Play Some Awesome Sports
 Rugby is by far the greatest sport on the planet *(citation needed...)* I started in college by playing with the [Columbus-Ft.
 Benning Cruisers](http://columbus-benningrugby.com) and spent an awesome season at Flank.
 Moving on I spent a year at wing with [Southern Rugby](http://southernrugby.webs.com/) before graduating and moving back to the Cruisers.
 Back with the Cruisers I spent 2 years at Hook and eventually served as the Match Sec.
-Now you can find me Tuesday and Thursday at practice working with the [Jax Rugby](http://jaxrugby.org/) club.
+Most recently I spent a season working with the [Jax Rugby](http://jaxrugby.org/) club.

+I'm currently in retirement.